Factorio – Visualizing construction material dependencies

 In games like Factorio or Dyson Sphere Program the information about throughput of factories is somewhat obscured so it's not easy to do these calculations in your brain so I don't do that and just go with visual feedback about whether factory is starved or overwhelmed.

-• nusl 9 months ago
+• nusl a year ago

 I struggle with DSP or games where I can't determine throughput of a building for that reason.
 It's hard to plan things when you don't know how much will be used.
 I like having numbers for these kinds of things.

-• scotty79 9 months ago
+• scotty79 a year ago

 In theory you can calculate throughput because they say for example that single production cycle takes 5 seconds, uses 3 units of substrate and produces two units of a product.
 So input is 3/5×60 per minute and output is 2/5×60 per minute.
 But that's too much for me to be doing in my head all the time so I don't.
 Satisfaction is nice enough to just give you result and ensures it's somewhat round so you can do further calculations with it in your head.

-• nusl 9 months ago
+• nusl a year ago

 Okay, I wasn't aware of this.
 I've played another game named Oddsparks Automation Adventure where the "conveyor belts" are individual units that carry items, and the throughput is calculated by how long the walking track is combined with how many units are on that track.